wI2L/fizz/README.md

 })
 ```

-Once set, the security schemes will be available/used by all operations.
-You can override them per operation/for each operation, using:
+Once defined, the security schemes will be available for all operations.
+You can override them on an per-operation basis using the `fizz.Security()` function.

 ```go
 fizz.Security(&openapi.SecurityRequirement{